What Is The Difference Between A Kayak And A Canoe?

 • Standing up on a canoe is easier and more fun

-• If you need to portage, canoes are up to the task - kayaks are harder to portage with
+• If you need to portage, canoes are up to the task - kayaks are more challenging to portage with

 • While you may start kneeling, you can alternate your seating position to keep your body comfortable and pain-free